Brain simulation

-Brain simulation is the concept of creating a functioning computer model of a brain or part of a brain.
+In the field of computational neuroscience, brain simulation is the concept of creating a functioning computer model of a brain or part of a brain.
 Brain simulation projects intend to contribute to a complete understanding of the brain, and eventually also assist the process of treating and diagnosing brain diseases.
+Simulations utilize mathematical models of biological neurons, such as the hodgkin-huxley model, to simulate the behavior of neurons, or other cells within the brain.

 Various simulations from around the world have been fully or partially released as open source software, such as C. elegans, and the Blue Brain Project Showcase.
 In 2013 the Human Brain Project, which has utilized techniques used by the Blue Brain Project and built upon them, created a Brain Simulation Platform (BSP), an internet-accessible collaborative platform designed for the simulation of brain models.

-Methods

-Modelling a brain (or brain subsystem) involves modelling neurons' electrical and bulk chemical properties (e.g. extracellular serotonin gradients).
-A model of the neural connectome of the target organism is also required.
-The connectome is extremely complex, and its detailed wiring is not yet understood; thus it is presently being modeled empirically in smaller mammals by projects like the Blue Brain Project.

-The Blue Brain Project intends to create a computer simulation of a mammalian cortical column down to the molecular level.
-By one estimate, a full reconstruction of the human connectome using the methodology of the Blue Brain Project would require a zettabyte of data storage.

-Examples

-Caenorhabditis elegans (roundworm)
+Brain simulations can be done at varying levels of detail, with more detail requiring significantly higher computation capabilities.
+Some simulations may only consider the behaviour of areas without modeling individual neurons.
+Other simulations model the behaviour of individual neurons, the strength of the connections between neurons and how these connections change.
+This requires having a map of the target organism neurons and their connections, called a connectome.
+Highly detailed simulations may precisely model the electrophysiology of each individual neuron, potentially even their metabolome and proteome, and the state of their protein complexes.

+Case studies

+Over time, brain simulation research has focused on increasingly complex organisms, starting with primitive organisms like the nematode C. elegans and progressing towards simulations of human brains.

+Roundworm

 The connectivity of the neural circuit for touch sensitivity of the simple C. elegans nematode (roundworm) was mapped in 1985 and partly simulated in 1993.
 Since 2004, many software simulations of the complete neural and muscular system have been developed, including simulation of the worm's physical environment.
 Some of these models including source code have been made available for download.
 However, there is still a lack of understanding of how the neurons and the connections between them generate the surprisingly complex range of behaviors that are observed in the relatively simple organism.
 This contrast between the apparent simplicity of how the mapped neurons interact with their neighbours, and exceeding complexity of the overall brain function, is an example of an emergent property.
 This kind of emergent property is paralleled within artificial neural networks, the neurons of which are exceedingly simple compared to their often complex, abstract outputs.
+To quote a common saying, a group (in this case a brain) is stronger than the sum of its parts.

-Drosophila neural system
+Drosophila

 The brain of the fruit fly, Drosophila, has also been thoroughly studied.
 A simulated model of the fruit fly's brain offers a unique model of sibling neurons.
 Like the roundworm, this has been made available as open-source software.